grey0ut/PSPhrase/README.md

 ## Parameter IncludeNumber
 Switch parameter to randomly include a number within the passphrase
 ## Parameter IncludeSymbol
 Switch parameter to randomly include a symbol within the passphrase

 ## Settings
 Since there are a few parameters and you'll probably have a preference I thought it would be nice to have a way to save your preferred settings without having to leverage `$PSDefaultParameterValues` and put it in your profile.
 ### Get-PSPhraseSetting
 If there are any currently saved PSPhrase settings you can retrieve them with this function.
 Settings are stored per use on a given machine.
 ### Set-PSPhraseSetting
 Takes all the same parameters as Get-PSPhrase but it saves the preferred values to a file.
 These settings can be overridden when calling Get-PSPhrase by simply calling a specific parameter.
 ## Made With Sampler
-This project was made using [Sampler Module](https://github.com/gaelcolas/Sampler)
-See their [video presentation](https://youtu.be/tAUCWo88io4?si=jq0f7omwll1PtUsN) from the PowerShell summit for a great demontsration.
+This project was made using [Sampler Module](https://github.com/gaelcolas/Sampler) See their [video presentation](https://youtu.be/tAUCWo88io4?si=jq0f7omwll1PtUsN) from the PowerShell summit for a great demonstration.